laurenmiller389/hw5-workday/README.md

 ## Description

 This project creates a schedule for the user to block out how they are spending their work day.
+Enter your tasks into the task blocks and click save to log them into the scheduler.
+The grey blocks represent time the has already passed, the red block represents the current time, and the green block represent upcoming hours.

 ## Table of Contents